doronl07/888-DevOps-HS/README.md

 - Checks if the process for notepad is running.
   - Process is running - Write the current hour, minute & second into the csv file, and the message "Notepad is running".
-  - Process is not running - Start the notepad process (only if we are not under maintenance mode), write the current hour, minute & second into the csv file and the message "Notepad was started".
+  - Process is not running - In case we are not under maintenance, start the notepad process and write the current hour, minute & second into the csv file and the message "Notepad was started". case we are under maintenance, write the current hour, minute & second into the csv file and the message "We are under maintenance mode!"

-- Checks if a file maintenance exists.
+- To check if we are under maintenance - you'll need to checks if a file maintenance exists.
-  - Fie Exists - write the current hour, minute & second into the csv file.
-  - Write "We are under maintenance mode!" in the message.

 - The script should run for 5 minutes and it should sample the process every 5 seconds.